catsplat/First-Person/README.md

 3. When the player delivers a pizza, the target disappears and UI updates.
 4. Game ends when all pizzas are delivered (win) or the timer runs out (fail).
 5. Success/Fail screens allow retrying or returning to the main menu.

+This project is © 2025 Thom Kelly — play and submit improvements by issue or PR.
+Redistribution or claiming authorship is prohibited.
+See LICENSE.md.